OWASP/www-chapter-jalpaiguri-government-engineering-college/tab_meetings.md

 # Meetings

-The OWASP-MSP chapter meets at least quarterly.
+The OWASP-JGEC chapter meets at least quarterly.
 Please see our [Meetup page](https://www.meetup.com/#) for the latest information.

 ## Call for talks